 lsqnonlin, because the underlying algorithms are identical.
 Use whichever solver you find more convenient.

-trust-region-reflective algorithm, such as when you want to include bounds, you must split the real and complex parts of the coefficients into separate variables.
+To include bounds, or simply to stay completely within real values, you can split the real and complex parts of the coefficients into separate variables.
 For this problem, split the coefficients as follows:

 Write the response function for